eriksalsborn/Python-SPARQL-Query-App/README.md

 4. **Configure SPARQL endpoint**
 - Open the config.py file.
 - Update the SPARQL_ENDPOINT variable with the URL of the SPARQL endpoint you want to query.
+- It is set by default to http://dbpedia.org/sparql

 ## Usage